About Integrating External Databases with Your Wix Site

-While CMS collections cover a wide range of use cases for content driven websites and applications, some projects may have very specific requirements that can not be addressed by the integrated database solution.
+Wix's built-in data management solution is the Wix Content Management System (CMS).
+While CMS collections cover a wide range of use cases for content-driven websites and applications, some projects may have specific requirements that can't be addressed by the integrated database solution.

-To address such cases, Velo allows users to connect an external database to their Wix site by using an external database adaptor.
-Once the connection is set up users can use wix-data APIs, display data in Wix Editor elements, use the data to create dynamic pages, and connect it to user input elements.
+To address such cases, Wix allows users to connect an external database to Wix sites using an external database adaptor.
+Once the connection is set up, users can interact with these databases and use them to populate site elements as though they were Wix CMS collections.

 External database flows: